 - Office containers;

 - Storage areas for equipment;

 - Parking areas;

-- Bathroom and waste collection facilities:
+- Bathroom and waste collection facilities;

-- Equipment for power generation;
+- Equipment for power generation (temporary diesel generators);

 - Communications equipment; and

 - Other miscellaneous small items as required.

 The location of the TSF areas are shown in the following figure.